mhalcrow/markdown-cv/index.md

  * I proposed the <a
    href="https://lwn.net/Articles/639427/">fs-crypt</a> project, wrote
-   the design, and wrote the majority of the implemention together with Ted T'so.
-I engaged the Android team at Google to ensure that fs-crypt met platform requirements, extended fs-crypt to support Inline Cryptographic Engine (ICE) technology that's part of the ARM ecosystem, and worked with engineers in the Android organization to
+   the design, and wrote the majority of the implemention together with Ted T'so, a well-known core Linux kernel maintainer.
+I engaged the Android team at Google to ensure that fs-crypt met platform requirements, extended fs-crypt to support Inline Cryptographic Engine (ICE) technology that's part of the ARM ecosystem, and worked with engineers in the Android organization to <a href="https://android-developers.googleblog.com/2016/11/pixel-security-better-faster-stronger.html">ship Android N with storage encryption</a> enabled by default.
-   <a
-   href="https://android-developers.googleblog.com/2016/11/pixel-security-better-faster-stronger.html">ship
-   Android N with storage encryption</a> enabled by default.
  * fs-crypt also protects user data on Chrome OS and sensitive data on